SeleniumHQ/docs/02_Getting_Started_with_WebDriver.md

 Locating Elements
 -----------------

-### Loating one element
+### Locating one element

-One of the most fundamental things to learn when using WebDriver is finding elements on the page.
-It offers a number of built-in selector types, amongst them finding an element by its ID attribute:
+One of the most fundamental techniques to learn when using WebDriver is how to find elements on the page.
+WebDriver offers a number of built-in selector types, amongst them finding an element by its ID attribute:

 ```java